-The Department of Food Science and Human Nutrition’s passion for implementing research, education, and outreach to promote a safe, nutritious, accessible, and affordable food supply can be traced all the way back to our university’s first president.
+The Department of Food Science and Human Nutrition’s mission can traced all the way back to our university’s first president, John Milton Gregory.

-In 1872, President John Milton Gregory established the School of Domestic Science and Arts as a means of providing full courses of instruction in the “arts of the household,” including food sciences.
+In 1872, he established the School of Domestic Science and Arts as a means of providing full courses of instruction in the “arts of the household,” including food sciences.
 This initiative was a progressive idea for women’s education and established the University of Illinois as a leader in the field.

-The school began operating in 1874 under Louisa C. Allen’s guidance.
-President Gregory hired Allen to oversee and organize courses for the School of Domestic Science and Arts, including Foods and Dietetics, Domestic Hygiene, Household Esthetics, Home Architecture, and Landscape Gardening.
+President Gregory hired Louisa C. Allen to oversee and organize courses for the School of Domestic Science and Arts, including Foods and Dietetics, Domestic Hygiene, Household Esthetics, Home Architecture, and Landscape Gardening.
+The school opened in 1874 under Allen’s guidance.

 In 1900, President Andrew S. Draper reinstated the School of Domestic Science and Arts as the Household Science Department led by renowned food chemist Isabel Bevier.
-Bevier collaborated with College of Agriculture Dean Eugene Davenport to rename the department to emphasize its scientific nature.
-Bevier’s 21 years at the University of Illinois would see exponential growth in the department, both in enrollment and in course offerings.
+Bevier collaborated with College of Agriculture Dean, Eugene Davenport, to rename the department to emphasize its scientific nature.
+Bevier’s 21 years at the University of Illinois would see exponential growth in the department, both in enrollment and course offerings.

 In the 1920s, the department underwent another rebranding to be called Home Economics.
 Several departmental changes occurred in this decade, including the addition of graduate courses and the extension of undergraduate courses.